githubanujmishra/Hackwave-P5/README.md

 ## Contributing

-This project is made with the contribution of Prateek.
+This project is made with the contribution of Prateek, Shobhit